 With all that being said, here are fourteen pieces to consider as your fall fashion essentials.

 Items for a Well Rounded Fall Wardrobe

 The Top Fall Wardrobe Essential- Jeans

 When the season switches to fall, jeans take the place of shorts.
 Made from denim, jeans are a durable option for long pants.

 They can certainly be worn year-round, but a great pair of jeans needs to be in your fall wardrobe.
 Start with a fabulous fitting pair of blue jeans, in medium or dark wash.

 Once you have nailed your best, most flattering fit in standard blue, branch out and add a few pairs in other colors.
 Black and grey denim is extremely versatile in the fall.

 Jeans are so diverse and complicated that they could have their own post, or multiple posts on the topic.
-The trend may be going away from skinny jeans to looser fits, and straight leg jeans, cropped and flare leg jeans are having their moments right now, but skinny jeans are still available and in style.
+The trend is going away from skinny jeans to looser fits, and straight leg jeans, cropped and flare leg jeans are having their moments right now.
 Pick the fit and leg style that you are most comfortable in and that flatters you.